essoen/essoen.github.io/content/software.md

 ---
-title: "Software I use"
+title: Software I use
-date: 2025-04-17T10:57:04Z
+date: 2025-04-17T10:57:04.000Z
-menu: "" # hide from menu, link fronm frontpage
+menu: ""
-description: "Which software I use, and thereby support."
+description: Which software I use, and thereby support.
 hideReachoutFooter: true
+draft: false
 ---

 ## Software I use
-*Last updated April 17 2025*
+*Last updated April 30 2025*

 I've recently done a clean-up of licenses that I have, and thought about what software I use.
 Here's what I'm currently using and am subscribed to (and thereby support):